1932 Prussian coup d'état

 Papen had two rationales for the coup.
 One was that the 1932 Prussian state election had left a divided parliament with no viable possibilities for a coalition.
 This led to a caretaker government under the coalition that had held power before the election, with no clear path to replacing it with a new governing coalition.
 The second and major rationale was that in parts of Prussia there were violent street demonstrations and clashes taking place that Papen said the caretaker government could not control.

-The coup had the effect of weakening the federalist Constitution of the Weimar Republic and facilitating the centralization of the Reich under Adolf Hitler after he came to power in January 1933.
-The immediate result, however, was elimination of the last resistance in Prussia to Papen's attempt to establish a ‘New State’, essentially a precursor to a restored monarchy.
-Contrary to Papen's intent, the move ultimately had the effect of easing Hitler's path to power.
+The coup weakened the federalist Constitution of the Weimar Republic and facilitating the centralization of the Reich under Adolf Hitler after he was appointed chancellor in January 1933.
+The immediate result, however, was elimination of the last resistance in Prussia to Papen's attempt to establish a "New State", essentially a precursor to a restored monarchy.
+Contrary to Papen's intent, the move ultimately eased Hitler's path to power.